mihael-tunik/dp_with_masks/README.md

 ### **tsp**:
 > Given distances between cities find closed tour through all of them with minimal length.

-This is classic NP-hard problem and its DP solution is based on masks.
+This is classic NP-hard problem and its DP solution known as Bellman–Held–Karp algorithm is based on submask memoization.

 ```
 Store one array: dp[n][2^n], minimum path through vertices in mask from k to 0 vertice